 The scarcity of resources for investment in R&D in developing countries hinders their STI development.
-Governments could mobilize domestic resources by facilitating co-funding schemes and cooperation involving the private sector, as well as target the attraction of foreign direct investments in knowledge intensive activities in specific areas of interest.
+Governments could mobilize domestic resources by facilitating co-funding schemes and cooperation involving the private sector, as well as target the attraction of foreign direct investments in knowledge-intensive activities in specific areas of interest.
 Moreover, synergies between research and education, and industry and economic ministries could be leveraged to finance those STI efforts closer to commercial applications.

 International public-private partnerships could bring in financial support and industry expertise to speed up technological uptake in developing countries.
 In addition, the international community should increase the share of ODA dedicated to STI.
-Small changes in budgetary allocations would provide a sensible increase in the support of STI in developing countries, providing the means to finance a strengthened international cooperation in STI.
-Funding can be also channelled to support the exchange of technical personel between private and public institutions at the international level.
+Small changes in budgetary allocations would offer a notable increase in the support of STI in developing countries, providing the means to finance a strengthened international cooperation in STI.
+Funding can also be channelled to support the exchange of technical personnel between private and public institutions at the international level.

 The CSTD should explore the potential for innovative financing models, public-private partnerships, open-source approaches and other resources to strengthen the position of developing countries in collaborative STI projects and initiatives.
+The CSTD should enhance collaboration with institutions providing project finance and resources (e.g., World Bank and different development banks) to guarantee that STI initiatives are supported by adequate and sustained funding.